Singular fibers in barking families of degenerations of elliptic curves: Introduction

-To classify {\it atomic degenerations} --- degenerations admitting no splitting family --- Takamura \cite{Ta3} gave a powerful method for constructing splitting families.
-Splitting families obtained by this construction are called {\it barking families}.
-In a barking family, the original singular fiber $X_0$ splits into a singular fiber over the origin (the {\it main fiber}) and other singular fibers ({\it subordinate fibers}).
-Takamura describes the main fiber explicitly in such a way that a part of the original singular fiber $X_0$ looks ``barked'' (peeled) off from $X_0$.
-See Figure \ref{figBarkingExample} in Section \ref{TakamuraTheory}.
+To classify \emph{atomic degenerations} --- degenerations admitting no splitting family --- Takamura \cite{Ta3} introduced a powerful method for constructing splitting families.
+Splitting families obtained by this construction are called \emph{barking families}.
+In a barking family, the original singular fiber $X_0$ of the degeneration $\pi : M \to \Delta$ is deformed to a simpler singular fiber of its deformation $\pi_t : M_t \to \Delta_t$ in such a way that a part of $X_0$ looks ``barked'' off from $X_0$.
+See Figure \ref{ta:fig:BarkingExample} in Section \ref{sec:Ta}.
+The resulting singular fiber appears over the origin of $\Delta_t$ under Takamura's construction, so we denote it by $X_{0, t}$.
+In such a situation, we write \footnote{ In the same situation, Takamura \cite{Ta3} wrote $X_0 \longrightarrow\ X_{0, t}$.
+In this paper, we use ``$\longrightarrow$'' only for splittings and distinguish ``$\barkarrow$'' from it. }